gadsden/SceneKit-Quaternion-Rotations/README.md

 Then at each .changed state we calculate touch again and use the new touch as end vector.

-We can get the axis as a cross produt of these vectors:
+We can get the axis as a cross product of these vectors:
 ```swift
 let axis = simd_cross(end, start)
 ```